 - autoimmune disorders such as rheumatoid arthritis

-Carpal tunnel syndrome can be made worse if the wrist is over-extended repeatedly.
-Repeated motions of your wrist contribute to swelling and compression of the medial nerve.
+Carpal tunnel syndrome can be made worse if the wrist is overextended repeatedly.
+Repeated motions of your wrist contribute to swelling and compression of the median nerve.
 Problems include:

 - positioning of your wrists while using your keyboard or mouse

 - prolonged exposure to vibrations from using hand tools or power tools

-- any repeated movement that over-extends your wrist like playing the piano or typing
+- any repeated movement that overextends your wrist, such as playing the piano or typing